-How to Make Money Betting on Orlando Magic
+How to Win At Orlando Magic Betting

 For the moment, they’re neither a good offensive nor defensive squad.
-Under bets hold some appeal, because they’re so bad at scoring, but their defense isn’t anything to tout either.
+Under bets hold some appeal because they’re so bad at scoring, but their defense isn’t anything to tout either.
 They have random nights when they lock down, but so does every other team.

 You won’t find money in their futures.
-Like, none.
 They won’t sniff the Eastern Conference Finals and NBA Finals for a few years at the very least, and it will probably be a lot longer than that.
 And there’s no point investing in win totals.
 The Magic have yet to rebuild with any semblance of consistency.
 It’s almost impossible to tell how bad—or, less likely, how good—they’re going to wind up.